Introduction to Create a Decision Tree

 What is a Decision Tree?

 A decision tree is a binary hierarchical structure that identifies the way where each node split a data set based on different conditions.
 To construct an optimal tree with a model approach to classify a response variable that predicts the value of a target variable with simple decision rules (if-then-else statements).
-The approach is supervised learning mostly used in classification problems and considered to be a very effective predictive model.
-They are used in different application domains like Game theory, Artificial Intelligence, Machine Learning, Data Mining and areas like security and medicine.
+The approach is supervised learning mostly used in classification problems and is considered to be a very effective predictive model.
+They are used in different application domains like Game theory, Artificial Intelligence, Machine Learning, Data Mining, and areas like security and medicine.

 How to Create a Decision Tree?

 A decision tree is created in simple ways with the top-down manner; they consist of nodes that form a directed node which has root nodes with no incoming edges all other nodes are called decision -nodes (internal node and leaf nodes which corresponds to attribute and class labels) with at least one incoming edges.
-The main goal of the data sets is to minimize the generalization errors by finding the optimal solution in the decision tree.
+The main goal of the data sets is to minimize generalization errors by finding the optimal solution in the decision tree.

 An example of a decision tree is explained below with a sample data set.
 The goal is to predict whether a profit is down or up using the attributes of life and competition.
 Here the decision tree variables are categorical (Yes, No).